 Interdisciplinary and inter-institutional co-supervision and expert advice

 This holistic model ensures that university staff are not only obtaining a qualification within the required four years, but building skills for quality teaching, research impact, collaboration and innovation that ensure academic excellence that contributes to addressing South Africa’s development challenges.
 The participating staff are invited to intersect their discipline with the broad theme of ‘Climate risk, resilience, and sustainable development’.
-That includes the following research areas, but not limited to:
+That includes, but is not limited to the following research areas:

 Governance, law and public administration

 Water resources and security

 Ecosystems, natural resource management and ecosystem-based adaptation